apache/flink/docs/ops/external_resources.zh.md

 the TaskManagers.
 The default discovery script supports a coordination mode, in which it leverages a coordination file to synchronize the allocation state of GPU devices and ensure each GPU device can only be used by one TaskManager process.
 The relevant arguments are:

   - `--enable-coordination-mode`: Enable the coordination mode.
+By default the coordination mode is disabled.

   - `--coordination-file filePath`: The path of the coordination file used to synchronize the allocation state of GPU resources.
 The default path is `/var/tmp/flink-gpu-coordination`.